patcoll/ember-concerns/README.md

 </div>
 ```

+#### `concern-action`

-Using the `concern-action` helper, the closure actions `close` and `open` are bound in scope to `projectActions`.
-This gives the most flexibility, since the concern has access to (1) the component object (`model`), (2) the project model (`model.project`), and (3) any other data or logic on the concern it needs.
-Only using the `action` helper would scope the functions to the component itself, which would likely be unexpected and lead to lack of access to pertinent data.
+Concerns are designed to encapsulate related functionality.
+Using the `concern-action` helper, the closure actions `close` and `open` are bound in scope to the concern object itself.
+This allows for the most flexibility, since the concern has access to (1) the component object (`model`), (2) the project model (`model.project`), and (3) any other related data or logic on the concern it needs.
+Only using the `action` helper would scope the functions to the component itself, which would likely be unexpected when attempting to use the concern API and would lead to lack of access to pertinent data.

+If this binding behavior sounds familiar, this is exactly what `ember-bind-helper` does.
+In fact, the `concern-action` helper uses `bind` in the background.
+The `concern-action` helper is provided as a convenience to increase developer ergonomics out of the box.

 ### More JS API variations